Beliavsky/Fortran-code-on-GitHub/README.md

 [Polymer Self-Consistent Field Theory (PSCF)](https://github.com/dmorse/pscf): numerically solves the polymer self-consistent field theory (SCFT) for spatially periodic structures formed by block copolymer melts and mixtures of block copolymers with linear homopolymers and/or small molecule solvents, by David Morse et al.

+[RuSseL3D](https://github.com/cjrevelas/RuSseL3D): applies the Finite Element Method to run three-dimensional calculations on heterogeneous polymer systems, based on Self-Consistent Field Theory (SCFT), by Constantinos J. Revelas et al. It can address homopolymer melts in contact with solid surfaces and provide with useful results regarding the thermodynamics and the structural properties of the system.

 [SISSO](https://github.com/rouyang2017/SISSO): data-driven method combining symbolic regression and compressed sensing toward accurate & interpretable models, by rouyang2017

 [sulfur-magma](https://github.com/charlesll/sulfur-magma): predicts of sulfur redox state in magmatic liquids, by Roberto Moretti and Charles Le Losq.
 Associated paper: Moretti, R., & Ottonello, G. (2003).
 A polymeric approach to the sulfide capacity of silicate slags and melts.
 Metallurgical and Materials Transactions B, 34(4), 399–410. doi.org/10.1007/s11663-003-0066-1